-The Portfolio Managers may manage other accounts with investment strategies similar to those of the Portfolios of the Funds, which may suggest the potential for conflicts of interests relating to cross trading, allocation of investment opportunities, and aggregation and allocation of trades.
-In addition, GIM and the Sub-Advisor may charge varying fees to different accounts managed by their respective Portfolio Managers.
-Shareholders should be aware that, as with any group of portfolios and accounts managed by an investment advisor pursuant to varying fee arrangements, including performance or other incentive-based fee arrangements, there is the potential for a conflicts of interest that may result in the Portfolio Managers' favoring those portfolios or accounts with higher or incentive-based arrangements.
-However, the Funds do not anticipate that management by a Portfolio's Portfolio Manager of other accounts with similar investment strategy or different fee arrangement would conflict with management of any of the Portfolios of the

-Funds because conflicts of interest of this type are minimized by GIM's and the Sub-Advisor's respective investment management decision-making process and trade allocation policy.
-In addition, the Funds have adopted policies limiting the circumstances under which cross-trades may be effected between the Funds' Portfolios and another client account.
+The Portfolio Managers may manage other accounts with investment strategies similar to those of the Portfolios of the Fund, which may suggest the potential for conflicts of interests relating to cross trading, allocation of investment opportunities, and aggregation and allocation of trades.
+In addition, GIM may charge varying fees to different accounts managed by their respective Portfolio Managers.
+Shareholders should be aware that, as with any group of portfolios and accounts managed by an investment advisor pursuant to varying fee arrangements, including performance or other incentive-based fee arrangements, there is the potential for a conflicts of interest that may result in the Portfolio Managers' favoring those portfolios or accounts with higher or incentive-based fee arrangements.
+However, the Fund does not anticipate that management by a Portfolio's Portfolio Manager of other accounts with similar investment strategy or different fee arrangement would conflict with management of any of the Portfolios of the Fund because conflicts of interest of this type are minimized by GIM's respective investment management decision-making process and trade allocation policy.
+In addition, the Fund has adopted policies limiting the circumstances under which cross-trades may be effected between the Fund's Portfolios and another client account.